boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/php-with-javascript.md

 # Embedding Bold BI Dashboards in PHP using the Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/php-sample) the sample application, which demonstrates the rendering of dashboard available in your Bold BI server and followed by steps to create a new embedding application in the `PHP` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/php-sample) get the sample application, which demonstrates the rendering of the dashboard available on your Bold BI server.
+After that, there are steps to create a new embedding application in `PHP` on your own.

-> **NOTE:** Reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation is the best way to get started.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** Reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation is the best way to begin.
+The `Getting Started` guide provides you with enough information that you need to know before working on the sample.

 ## How to run the sample

 1. Please [get](https://github.com/boldbi/php-sample) the PHP sample.

-2. In the `Index.php`, set your server details to the EmbedProperties as follows.
+2. In the `Index.php`, set your server details in the EmbedProperties as follows.
     ![Embed Properties](/static/assets/javascript/sample/images/php-props.png#max-width=95%)

     <meta charset="utf-8"/>